RichardBack/PetHotelManagement/README.md

 ## 🌟 Featured Project: **Pet Hotel Management System**

 The **Pet Hotel Management System** is a key project highlighting skills in **software engineering**, **algorithms**, and **database management**.
-Initially developed as a **Java-based system**, the project has evolved into a **Python-based solution** to manage both dogs and cats within **MySQL** database.
+Initially developed as a **Java-based system**, the project has evolved into a **Python-based solution** to manage both dogs and cats within a **MySQL** database.
 This transition enables more efficient data handling and interaction with the database, leveraging Python's flexibility alongside MySQL's robust relational database management capabilities.
 The system maintains essential functionalities such as:
 - **Check-In/Check-Out Processes**
 - **Pet-Specific Services**